HaykoGasparyan/MouseGenome/README.md

 4. Use PlotStatistics.py to get plots of basic statistics of your libraries.
 It will plot Depth distribution, average GC% content distribution and average read length distribution.You have to pass folder path as an argument.

+Depending on your machine and size of data, this scripts may take some time, please be patient :)